 I teach in the Department of Geography-Geology at Illinois State University.
 My courses include urban geography, geographic information systems (GIS), introductory human and regional courses, and regional field courses.
 I research and write about topics related to how people relate to and interact with their places, broadly falling under subdisciplines of sense of place and urban/cultural geography.
 In all I do, I try to integrate human geography and geographic information science.
 My first book, Everyday Las Vegas, is about such topics and was recently published by the University of Nevada Press.

 Ph.D. in Geography (with honors): University of Kansas, May 2009

 M.A. in Geography: University of Kansas, May 2005

 Emphasis: combining geographic techniques and cultural/environmental geography

 B.S. in Geography (cum laude): Brigham Young University, August 2002

 - Introduction to Geographic Information systems (Geog 303)–Spring

-Rex J. Rowley.
-2015.
-“Faith Islands in Hedonopolis: Ambivalent Adaptation in Las Vegas,” in The Changing World Religion Map, edited by Stanley D. Brunn, New York: Springer.
+Rowley, Rex J. 2015.
+“Faith Islands in Hedonopolis: Ambivalent Adaptation in Las Vegas,” in The Changing World Religion Map: Sacred Places, Identities, Practices and Politics, Volume 4, edited by Stanley D. Brunn, 2265-2284.
+Dordrecht, The Netherlands: Springer.